 Lots of people wear a single glove when they pump their gas in order to keep the smell off their hand.
 Add its mate and you'll have a pair handy for working on your car, too.

 It seems no one ever gets a flat tire on a sunny, dry, warm day.
-To be prepared for the dark, grab this super portable Rosewill 2.22-watt CREE LED Search Flashlight ($8.99 via coupon code "EMCAKAT85" with free shipping, a low by $3) with good batteries.
+To be prepared for the dark, grab this super portable Rosewill 2.22-watt CREE LED Search Flashlight ($8.99 via coupon code "EMCAKAT85" with free shipping, a low by $6) with good batteries.

 Tire Air Pressure Gauge